akivamu/gg-ml-cc-in-docker/src/01_FirstStepsWithTF/README.md

 - Batch size: 5

 See the plot, you can see after each period, the straight line (represents our model) become better.
 And the errors are also reduced after each period.

+## Synthetic features

+Recall our last code, we use `total_rooms` as a single feature for training process.
+We can use other features too, such as `population`.
+But we can also create new feature base on original feature and use it in training process.
+We call it synthetic feature.

+In this exercise, we create new feature: `rooms_per_person` by the formula: `rooms_per_person = total_rooms / population`

+Train the model, then plot it.

+Now plot the comparation between predictions and real labels:
+`plt.scatter(calibration_data["predictions"], calibration_data["targets"])`
+If our model works perfectly, we should see a perfect diagonal line, means `x = y` line.
+But it isn't here, because of some outliers.

+Now we remove all outliers in input by taking only `rooms_per_person` minimum at 5: `min(x, 5)`
+Again train model with new processed input, and plot.